 - 1. Follow the procedure in Before working inside your computer.

 - NOTE: Before disconnecting the cables from the system board, note the location of the connectors so that you can reconnect the cables correctly after you replace the system board.

-- NOTE: The Service Tag of your computer is stored in the system board.
+- i NOTE: The Service Tag of your computer is stored in the system board.
 Enter the Service Tag in the BIOS setup program after you replace the system board.

-- NOTE: Replacing the system board removes any changes that you have made to the BIOS using the BIOS setup program.
+- (i) NOTE: Replacing the system board removes any changes that you have made to the BIOS using the BIOS setup program.
 Make the appropriate changes again after you replace the system board.

-- (i) NOTE: After your computer is reassembled and turned on, it prompts for the Real Time Clock (RTC) reset.
+- () NOTE: After your computer is reassembled and turned on, it prompts for the Real Time Clock (RTC) reset.
 When the RTC reset cycle occurs, the computer restarts several times and then an error message is displayed- "Time of day not set".
 Enter the BIOS when this error appears and set the date and time on your computer to resume normal functionality.

 - 2. Remove the base cover.

 - 3. Remove the battery.

 - 4. Remove the speakers.

-- 5. Remove the memory.
+- 5. Remove the memory module.

 - 6. Remove the solid state drive 1.

 - 7. Remove the solid state drive 2.

 - 8. Remove the heat sink.

-- NOTE: The system board can be removed or installed together with the heat sink attached.
-This simplifies the procedure and avoids breaking the thermal bond between the system board and the heat sink.

 - 9. Remove the left fan.

 - 10. Remove the right fan.

 - 11. Remove the I/O board.